 An upcoming Israeli clinical trial intends to supplement treatment of both HLHS and TGA with cord blood stem cells after surgery.
 As safety is confirmed, the researchers will also assess any health benefits.
 The hypothesis is not just a reduction of chronic issues of heart health, but also of reduced brain injury that can be assessed with an MRI.
 The researchers hope to establish long-term benefits by continuing to assess neurological development and motor function for a year after treatment.

 What do these trials mean for families?

 The full potential of these treatments is not yet known, but could very well improve the long-term health outcomes of babies born with these congenital heart conditions.

 It’s important to remember how early these surgeries take place in a baby’s life.
 If these clinical trials demonstrate favorable results, the decision to bank a newborn’s cord blood would become incredibly valuable, as finding a matching source of stem cells in such a short period of time would not just be costly, but also incredibly difficult.

 For parents who know their baby will be born with one of these conditions, the decision to bank cord blood may become obvious.
 For other parents, these developments may serve as one more reason to bank their newborn’s cord blood.
 And cord blood from one sibling has a 50% chance to match another, and is already the preferred source of stem cells for a number of serious medical conditions, opening up the possibility of further treatment options.

-With hundreds of advanced clinical trials taking place around the world, new cord blood treatments for a wide range of medical conditions are becoming reality, and the future of regenerative medicine has never been brighter.
+With hundreds of advanced clinical trials taking place around the world, new FDA-approved stem cell treatments for a wide range of medical conditions are becoming reality, and the future of regenerative medicine has never been brighter.